George-Berkeley/eubrightblue/README.md

     <div class="about-grid">
       <div>
         <div class="section-label">About us</div>
-        <h2 class="section-heading">A liberal, centre-right voice for Europe</h2>
+        <h2 class="section-heading">Home of liberalism conservatism across Europe</h2>
         <p class="about-lead">We produce rigorous, independent research to shape the future of centre-right politics across European democracies.</p>
-        <p class="about-body">Bright Blue Europe was established as an offshoot of Bright Blue UK, bringing the same commitment to evidence-based, liberal conservative policy to the broader European stage.
-We believe in open societies, free markets, strong institutions, and the defence of individual rights.</p>
+        <p class="about-body">Bright Blue Europe was established as an offshoot of Bright Blue UK, bringing the same commitment to evidence-based, liberal conservative policy to the broader European stage. </p>
-        <p class="about-body">Our fellows, researchers and associates span the continent — from Stockholm to Lisbon, Warsaw to Lisbon — united by a commitment to practical, humane policy-making that works for ordinary citizens.</p>
+        <p class="about-body">We are focused on tackling policy issues shared by European governments across the continent, spanning from social through economic to defence problems. </p>
         <div class="about-parent-note">
-          <p>Bright Blue Europe is an affiliate of <a href="https://www.brightblue.org.uk" target="_blank">Bright Blue UK</a>, the leading centre-right think tank in Britain, which has shaped Conservative Party policy since 2011.</p>
+          <p>Bright Blue Europe is an affiliate of <a href="https://www.brightblue.org.uk" target="_blank">Bright Blue UK</a>, the leading centre-right think tank in Britain, which has shaped UK policy since 2014.</p>
         </div>
       </div>